FlumTum/SongsOFWork/README.md

 # SongsOFWork
-In times of trouble or of doubt, it can help to think about your work in a different light.
+In times of trouble or of doubt (or perhaps boredom) It can help to think about your work in a different light.

 This is what Songs Of Work is about.

 Think of a song that you know.